Commas with “Too” and “Either”

 What Was That Rule Again?

-Some people have tried to argue that whether to set off “too” (or “either”) depends on its relationship to the words in the sentence.
-According to this argument, a comma would be required in our original example if “too” applied to “sportsman” but not if it applied to the subject “He” (or to the sentence as a whole).
+It’s tempting to assume that whether to set off “too” or “either” with commas would depend on its relationship to the rest of the sentence.
+According to this assumption, a comma would be required in that example from 1906 if “too” applied to “sportsman” but not if it referred to the subject “He” (or to the sentence as a whole).

-That’s a serious question, because such a rule would require an agreement between writers and readers on precisely how to interpret the presence or absence of a comma.
+That’s a serious question, because such a rule would require an agreement between writers and readers on precisely how to interpret what the presence or absence of a comma means.

 She is a scholar and an athlete, too.